Lighthouse Friends Home Page

 On September 15, 1931, the fishing schooner Rita A. Viator struck rocks near the station with a heavy sea running.
 As the vessel was being pounded to pieces, Keeper Andrew H. Kennedy and his two assistants, Earle E. Benson and Leverett S. Stanley, sprang into action and rescued the schooner’s captain and crew.
 Secretary of Commerce Robert P. Lamont sent special letters of commendation recognizing the keepers’ adherence “to the traditions of the Lighthouse Service.”

-On February 6, 1955, just two days after arriving at Great Duck Light, and five days after arriving in Maine, Judy Schwarz, wife of Coast Guard keeper Richard Schwartz went into early labor.
-When bad weather required the rescue tug to dock on the opposite side of the island, she and her husband were forced to slog through deep snow for 1½ hours to reach it.
+On February 6, 1955, just two days after arriving at Great Duck Light, and five days after arriving in Maine, Judy Schwartz, wife of Coast Guard keeper Richard Schwartz went into early labor.
+When bad weather required the rescue tug to dock on the opposite side of the island, she and her husband were forced to slog through deep snow for one-and-a-half hours to reach it.
 When she ultimately reached the hospital, Judy gave birth to a baby boy.

 Great Duck Island is estimated to support a whopping twenty percent of Maine’s seabird population; the island earned its appellation in the 1700s from its pond that attracted numerous ducks.
 The island’s avian life has shaped its history and managed to live in harmony with the light station and its keepers.

-When it was recognized in the late 1800s that the hat trade’s use of feathers and the eating of birds and their eggs were driving some species to extinction, the American Ornithologists’ Union (AOU), sought to protect the birds by passing legislation and deputizing lighthouse keepers.
+When it was recognized in the late 1800s that the hat trade’s use of feathers and the eating of birds and their eggs were driving some species to extinction, the American Ornithologists’ Union sought to protect the birds by passing legislation and deputizing lighthouse keepers.
 The April 1900 issue of the Union’s The Auk noted: “The Union has always found the U.S. Lighthouse Board very heartily in sympathy with the work of bird protection….”
-The same issue mentioned that “the U.S. Lighthouse Board has issued special orders to the light keeper [William F. Stanley] at the Great Duck Island Light Station, Maine to prevent the destruction of the colony of Herring Gulls that live on that lighthouse reservation.”
+The same issue mentioned that the Lighthouse Board had “issued special orders to the light keeper [William F. Stanley] at the Great Duck Island Light Station, Maine to prevent the destruction of the colony of Herring Gulls that live on that lighthouse reservation.”
 In another issue of The Auk, Keeper Stanley told a writer that Indian hunters “claimed to have killed, on the two Duck Islands, during the year 1899, at least twenty-eight hundred gulls.”

 In 1998, the roughly twelve acres encompassing Great Duck Island Lighthouse became the property of Bar Harbor’s College of the Atlantic (COA) under the Maine Lights Program.
 Today, Great Duck Island serves as a biology, ecology, and wildlife study center for COA.
 Fortunately for the birds and unfortunately for lighthouse lovers, the island is closed to visitors from spring to mid-fall.
 COA has been a good steward of the station, having spent over $120,000 for restoration and maintenance.
-The remaining keeper’s dwelling is staffed by CAO faculty students for much of the year.
+The remaining keeper’s dwelling is staffed by COA faculty and students for much of the year.

 References

-1. The Lighthouses of Massachusetts, Jeremy D'Entremont, 2007.
+1. The Lighthouses of Maine, Jeremy D’Entremont, 2009.

-2. Annual Report of the Light House Board, various years.
+2. Annual Report of the Lighthouse Board, various years.

 3. Guardians of the Lights: The Men and Women of the US Lighthouse Service, Elinor de Wire, 1995.